-Except where the rules in question contain statutory requirements, a dean may, based on merit and in consultation with the Registrar - irrespective of both the requirements of the General Rules and those of the faculty rules - give a ruling as regards exceptional cases that have been justified in writing (with supporting documentation where necessary), or may refer such cases to the Rectorate for arbitration in those instances in respect of which consensus cannot be reached.
+Except where the rules in question contain statutory requirements, the dean may, based on merit - irrespective of both the requirements of the General Rules and those of the Faculty Rules - give a ruling as regards exceptional cases that have been justified in writing (with supporting documentation where necessary), or may refer such cases to the Faculty Readmission Appeals Committee for arbitration in those instances in respect of which consensus cannot be reached and a dispute therefore exists.

-- (a) The designated vice-rector is responsible for enforcing discipline. - (b) The rules applicable to discipline are set out in Annexure B to this document.
+- (a) The Vice-Chancellor is responsible for enforcing discipline. - (b) The rules applicable to discipline are set out in Annexure B to this document.